gatsbyjs/gatsby/docs/docs/build-caching.md

 Plugins can cache data as json objects and retrieve them on consecutive builds.

+Caching is already used by Gatsby and plugins for example:

+* any nodes created by source/transformer plugins are cached
+* `gatsby-plugin-sharp` caches built thumbnails

 Data is stored in the `.cache` directory relative to your project root.